jeremyworboys/jquery.responsiveNavigation/README.md

 ## Documentation
-You may pass settings object when calling the plugin as so.
+You may pass a settings object when calling the plugin.

 ### Available Options